cpinitiative/usaco-guide/content/2_General/Proposing.md

 author: Benjamin Qi
 ---

-Anyone can propose problems for monthly contests (email your proposal to Professor Dean).
+Anyone can propose problems for monthly contests.

 <!-- END DESCRIPTION -->

+Email your proposal to Professor Dean.
 In the [past](http://www.usaco.org/index.php?page=viewproblem2&cpid=817), contestants have even written problems for their own divisions!

+All problems should have 10 test cases at minimum (I believe that the maximum was 21 for [valleys](http://www.usaco.org/index.php?page=viewproblem2&cpid=950)).

 All statements must eventually be converted to the following format; please save us time by following it as best you can.